Dodge Dart (PF)

 The Dodge Dart is a front-engine, front-wheel drive, four-door compact sedan that was manufactured and marketed by then FCA US LLC, a subsidiary of Fiat Chrysler Automobiles.
-The automobile made its debut at the 2012 North American International Auto Show in Detroit, Michigan.
+The automobile debuted at the 2012 North American International Auto Show in Detroit, Michigan.
 In some non-US markets, the Dodge Dart is sold as the Fiat Viaggio.

-Resurrecting a nameplate used by Dodge for model years 1960-1976 for a succession of full-size, mid-size and finally compact models, the Dart (PF) was the brand's first compact sedan since 2005, when the Neon was discontinued.
+Reviving a nameplate used by Dodge in model years 1960-1976 for a succession of full-size, mid-size, and finally compact models, the Dart (PF) was the brand's first compact sedan since 2005, when the Neon was discontinued.

 History

 A mini MPV concept car was designed and developed by Chrysler and revealed in 2006 as the Dodge Hornet.
-This was Dodge's first attempt at building a car of its size and the car was expected to be released in 2010.
-The concept was dropped because of the 2009 financial crisis and the restructuring of the Chrysler Group.
+It was Dodge's first attempt at building a vehicle of this small size, and the car was expected to be released in 2010.
+However, this concept was dropped because of the Great Recession and the restructuring of the Chrysler Group.

 After Chrysler's merger with Fiat in late 2010, the small Dodge Hornet concept took on a new form to share a Fiat platform.
 In December 2011, the automaker announced the new small sedan would be called the Dodge Dart.

-The Dart was scheduled for U.S. dealership sales beginning in late June 2012.
+The Dart was initially scheduled for U.S. dealership sales beginning in late June 2012.
 The Aero model began production in the third quarter of 2012.
 The GT began production in the second quarter of 2013.

-On March 4, 2014, at the Geneva Motor Show, Sergio Marchionne commented on possible production of a hatchback model for the North American market, saying "our North American consumers will be gradually offered alternatives for same or close to expense" and that potential buyers might account for either Fiat 500X, or Jeep Renegade.
+On March 4, 2014, at the Geneva Motor Show, Sergio Marchionne commented on the possible production of a hatchback model for the North American market, saying, "our North American consumers will be gradually offered alternatives for same or close to expense" and that potential buyers might account for either Fiat 500X or Jeep Renegade.